Recognise the Impacts of Change - Understand as a change manager how to help your organisation manage change

 An opportunity to review the changes that are happening in your organisation.

-How do they currently leave you feeling?
+How do they leave you feeling?

-We use the Change Transition curve to identify the stages people go through when an unexpected change happens to them.
+We use the change transition curve to identify the stages people go through when an unexpected change happens to them.

 - Where are your colleagues?

-- Does this give you a new view of things?
+- Does this give you fresh insight?

 An exercise that looks at techniques for change management for others and assists in neutralising pockets of negativity